 - Throughout his 84 years of life, Thomas Edison obtained a significant number of 1,093 patents (individually or jointly) for his inventions.

 - It was Thomas Edison who built the world’s first industrial research lab.

-- His inventions like the long-lasting electric light bulb, motion picture camera, and phonograph greatly influenced human life all around the world.
+- His inventions like the long-lasting electric light bulb, motion the picture camera, and phonograph greatly influenced human life all around the world.